Flow models I: Diffusion models

 Original formulation: Gaussian noising process and its inversion

 where dBtdB_t denotes integration with respect to a Brownian motion.
 Under mild conditions on ff, an almost-surely continuous stochastic process satisfying this SDE exists.
-Let ptp_t be the probability density of XtX_t; it is known that this process could easily be reversed in time.
-More precisely, the SDE
+Let ptp_t be the probability density of XtX_t; it is a non-trivial fact that this process can be reversed in time.
+More precisely, the following SDE is exactly the time-reversal of (1):

 For simple functions ff, the process (1) has an explicit representation.
-Here we focus on the case where ft(x)=αtxf_t(x) = -\alpha_t x for some function α\alpha, that is
+Here we focus on the case where ft(x)=μtxf_t(x) = -\mu_t x for some function μ\mu called drift coefficient, that is

 The Fokker-Planck point of view